yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 #### **Radix Sort**

 Radix Sort is a non-comparative sorting algorithm that works by distributing elements into buckets according to their individual digits.
 It processes the digits of each number one at a time, from the least significant digit (LSD) to the most significant digit (MSD) or vice-versa.
-Its time complexity is \( O(nk) \), where \( n \) is the number of elements and \( k \) is the number of passes of the sorting process.
+Its time complexity is $\mathcal{O}(nk)$, where $n$ is the number of elements and $k$ is the number of passes of the sorting process.

 ```python
 def counting_sort_for_radix(arr, position):